arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 ## Example

-Here is an example of a fake adapter for our _seats.io_ integration .
+Here is an example of a fake adapter for our _seats.io_ integration.
 There are 3 categories of methods:

 * Real adapter interface implemented: `book_entrance`.
 These can be called from the [services](http://blog.arkency.com/2013/09/services-what-they-are-and-why-we-need-them/) that use our real Adapter in production and fake adapter in tests.